-CCCT 2014 Standard Indicators CCT 2014 Attributes/ CAEP Standards Elementary Below Standard (Indicator Not Met) 1 Developing (Indicator Partially Met) 2 Proficient (Indicator Fully Met) 3 Exemplary (Indicator Fully Met) 4 Score CCT1a.
-[1a.1] Rapport and Interactions between teacher and Interactions between teacher and Interactions between teacher and There is no disrespectful Creating a positive social students are negative or students are generally positive and students are consistently positive behavior between students positive learning environment that interactions disrespectful and/or the teacher does not promote positive social respectful and/or the teacher inconsistently makes attempts to and respectful and the teacher regularly promotes positive social and/or when necessary, students appropriately correct is responsive to and respectful of InTASC 3(c) CAEP 1.1 interactions among students. promote positive social interactions among students. interactions among students. one another. the learning needs of all students.
-[1a.2] Respect for student diversity InTASC 3(f) Does not establish a learning environment that is respectful of students' cultural, social and/or Establishes a learning environment that is inconsistently respectful of students' cultural, social and/or Maintains a learning environment that is consistently respectful of all students' cultural, social Acknowledges and incorporates students' cultural, social and developmental diversity to CAEP 1.1 developmental differences and/or the teacher does not address disrespectful behavior. developmental differences. and/or developmental differences. enrich learning opportunities.
-[1a.3] Environment supportive of intellectual risk-taking InTASC 3(e) CAEP 1.1 Creates a learning environment that discourages students from taking intellectual risks.
+CCCT 2014 Standard Indicators CCT 2014 Attributes/ CAEP Standards Elementary Below Standard (Indicator Not Met) 1 Developing (Indicator Partially Met) 2 Proficient (Indicator Fully Met) 3 Exemplary (Indicator Fully Met) 4 Score om Environment, Stud dent Engagement and Commitment to o Learning CCT1a.
+Creating a positive learning environment that is responsive to and respectful of the learning needs of all students.
+[1a.1] Rapport and positive social interactions INTASC 3(c) CAEP 1.1 [1a.2] Respect for student diversity INTASC 3(f) CAEP 1.1 Interactions between teacher and students are negative or disrespectful and/or the teacher does not promote positive social interactions among students.
+Does not establish a learning environment that is respectful of students' cultural, social and/or developmental differences and/or the teacher does not address Interactions between teacher and students are generally positive and respectful and/or the teacher inconsistently makes attempts to promote positive social interactions among students.
+Establishes a learning environment that is inconsistently respectful of students' cultural, social and/or developmental differences.
+Interactions between teacher and students are consistently positive and respectful and the teacher regularly promotes positive social interactions among students.
+Maintains a learning environment that is consistently respectful of all students' cultural, social and/or developmental differences.
+There is no disrespectful behavior between students and/or when necessary, students appropriately correct one another.
+Acknowledges and incorporates students' cultural, social and developmental diversity to enrich learning opportunities.
+[1a.3] Environment supportive of intellectual risk- taking INTASC 3(e) CAEP 1.1 disrespectful behavior.
+Creates a learning environment that discourages students from taking intellectual risks.
 Creates a learning environment in which some students are willing to take intellectual risks.
 Creates a learning environment in which most students are willing to take intellectual risks.
 Students are willing to take intellectual risks and are encouraged to respectfully question or challenge ideas presented by the teacher or other students.
-[1a.4] High expectations for student learning Establishes low expectations for student learning.
-Establishes expectations for learning for some, but not all students; OR is inconsistent in communicating high Establishes and consistently reinforces high expectations for learning for all students.
-Creates opportunities for students to set high goals and